A Collector's Journey

 By: Sandy Lechtick

-Sitting on the porch of Richard Reutlinger's most unusual home at the 2012 AMICA convention in San Francisco, a friendly fellow approached me: "Are you the coin-op collector that recently hosted an AMICA meeting at your house in Southern California?
-I said "yes" and that is how I got to know Terry Smythe.
+Just a few short years ago, I was sitting on the porch of Richard Reutlinger's most unusual home at the 2012 AMICA convention in San Francisco.
+A friendly bearded fellow approached me: "Are you the coin-op collector that recently hosted an AMICA meeting at your home in Southern California?
+"I said yes" and that is how I got to know Terry Smythe.

-Terry, a collector who has been ensconced in the world of musical devices for three plus decades was clearly fascinated in the stuff I collect - 1900-1950's coin operated penny arcade machines, mechanical advertising window displays and other automatons such as Baranger Motions.
-We discussed the unusual journey collectors take - zig zagging from one collectible to another, traversing from the mountain to the desert to the sea.
-He noted that he himself, and his wife had over the years collected all sorts of different items.
-He was curious about my passion and journey.
-My story may sound familiar.
+This fellow I though clearly had a sense of curiosity and wonder.
+We discussed the unusual journey collectors take - zig zagging from one collectible to another, traversing from mountains to desert to sea.
+He noted that he himself, and his wife had over the years collected all sorts of different items and veered off path to new vistas.
+He asked me about my journey.

 Since knowledge is power and relationships extremely important, I slowly got to know almost every top coin-op collector in the U.S., especially those that focused on vintage penny arcade machines.
 Then I diversified into mechanical advertising window displays and Barangers jewelry store motions and other automatons.
 Then I expanded into early 1900 uprights (floor model slot machines).
-I've always loved music, taught myself how to play guitar, had a small Everly Brothers type band and eventually taught myself how to play piano.
-So the next zig was to add music to the collection.
+I've always loved music, taught myself how to play guitar, had a small Everly Brothers type band at U.C.
+Santa Barbara (1971-197?) and eventually taught myself how to play piano.
+So the next zig was music devices.
 I had a baby grand piano with a disc player which played Broadway show tunes - but wanted more.

-Sandy Lechtick's a collector of coin operated penny arcade, gambling and musical machines.
-He also collects Barangers, automatons and mechanical window displays.
+Sandy Lechtick is a collector of coin operated penny arcade, musical machines and mechanical window displays such as Baranger Motions.
 Sandy can be reached at firstname.lastname@example.org or (818) 712-9700.